Note

 With the Dimension query selected, go to the Home tab in the Ribbon and use the Merge queries as new option.
 In the Merge dialog, select the RecordsToUpdate query as the right table.
 Select the SalesRepID columns from both columns and use the Left anti as the join kind.
 Select Ok.

-Make sure to expand the Hash field from the newly created column.
-Once expanded, you can delete that column.
+Expand the Hash field from the newly created column.
+After it's expanded, you can delete that column.

-Now that you know exactly what records need to be kept from the original Dimension table, you can append the StagingTableForUpdates to the existing query to have a query will all records that should be in the Dimension table.
+Now that you know exactly what records need to be kept from the original Dimension table, you can append the StagingTableForUpdates to the existing query to create a query with all records that should be in the Dimension table.
 To do that, in the Home tab of the ribbon select the option to Append within the existing query and append the StagingTableForUpdates query.

 You can sort this table using the SalesRepID field in ascending order and the output can be used with the data destination feature to load the data to the Dimension table.